lidofinance/dc4bc/HowTo.md

 open -a Safari /tmp/dc4bc_qr_c76396a6-fcd8-4dd2-a85c-085b8dc91494-response.gif
 ```

 After that, you need to scan the GIF.
-To do that, you need to open the `./qr_reader_bundle.html` in your Web browser, allow the page to use your camera and demonstrate the recorded video to the camera.
+To do that, you need to open the `./qr_reader_bundle.html` in your Web browser on an airgapped machine (firefox from plaintext media in case of Tails airapped machine setup), allow the page to use your camera and demonstrate the recorded video to the camera.
 After the GIF is scanned, you'll see the operation JSON.
 Click on that JSON, and it will be saved to your Downloads folder.

 Now go to `dc4bc_airgapped` prompt and enter the path to the file that contains the Operation JSON: